ppone/docs/guides/importing.md

 - Each line represents an invoice AND a corresponding line item.
 If an invoice has multiple line items then you would have multiple lines for the same invoice.
 Only the first line needs to include the invoice's information.
 Subsequent lines must have the same invoice #, however only need to have the line item fields filled in (*Item*, *Description*, *Quantity*, *Unit Cost*, *Tax*, and *Discounts*).
 - You can supply an invoice # or leave it blank.
 If left blank we will generate one for you.
-- Customers are identified by their name.
-If that name matches an existing customer we will use that.
+- Customers are identified by their account number, or name if the account number is not given.
+If that account number or name matches an existing customer then we will use that.
 Otherwise, a new customer profile will be created.
-You can optionally provide an address if you plan on creating a new customer profile.
+You can optionally provide an address if you intend to create a new customer profile.
 - The *Currency* field should use an [ISO-4217](https://en.wikipedia.org/wiki/ISO_4217) currency code.
 Otherwise, we will use your default currency.
 - The *Type* field can be one of `product`, `service`, `expense`, `hours`, `days`, or blank